UBC-MDS/exploratory-data-viz/chapters/en/module2.md

 <opt text="False" correct="true">

 Great!
-We saw that there are several visual channels such as position, angle, area, colour brightness or saturation, and volume!
+We saw that there are several other visual channels in addition to texture, size and colour!
+For example, position, angle, area, colour brightness or saturation, and volume!

 </opt>